Hombres G: Tours in Spain and the American continent (1987)

 Endorsed by the fervor of their popularity, the group embarked on a tour of 60 performances across the bull rings and soccer stadiums of the most important Spanish cities.
 That summer, nearly one million people saw Hombres G live.

-In October, the group performed in America for the very first time, touring Perú, Ecuador, Chile, Venezuela, Colombia, the United States, and México.
-When they arrived at Perú, the airplane windows revealed a crowd of more than 20,000 people spread across the landing runway of the Jorge Chávez International Airport.
+In October, the group performed in America for the very first time, touring Peru, Ecuador, Chile, Venezuela, Colombia, the United States, and Mexico.
+When they arrived in Peru, the airplane windows revealed a crowd of more than 20,000 people spread across the landing runway of the Jorge Chávez International Airport.
 The plane commander refused to open the doors until he knew what was happening.
 Banners welcoming Hombres G could be seen everywhere.

-The group was protected by four security guards at every hotel they lodged in, in order to prevent fans from seeping into their rooms — though one fan managed to accomplish the feat.
+The group was protected by four security guards at every hotel they lodged in, in order to prevent fans from seeping into their rooms – though one fan managed to accomplish the feat.

-After visiting Perú and Chilé, Hombres G visited Ecuador.
+After visiting Peru and Chile, Hombres G visited Ecuador.
 They performed twice for audiences of 40,000 at each show.
 Their stay in the Americas amounted to two months of intense promotional activity.

 A break, the second film, and the fourth album (1988)

 Hombres G enjoyed their first break in three years at the end of 1987.
 David took advantage of the tranquility of Christmas to compose new material.

 A new film project was launched under Manolo Summers in 1988.
 Filming began in March.
 Locations included Spain, Acapulco, and Puerto Vallarta.
 The movie was to be titled La cagaste Burt Lancaster but the actor Burt Lancaster threatened legal action; the name was changed to Suéltate el pelo.
 One of the film's actresses was Mexican singer Tatiana Palacios, and it is rumored that she and Gutiérrez dated while the movie was being filmed.

 Hombres G recorded Agitar antes de usar (Shake Before Using) between February and March 1988.
 The music on the album fit the categories of pop rock, rock and roll, and ballad and spawned the commercially successful single, "Suéltate el pelo".

 Both the movie and album were released almost simultaneously, right before the summer season.
-Hombres G toured Spain and the American continent once again, placing special emphasis on México.
-At this time, sales of all their albums totaled more than 2 million copies in México.
+Hombres G toured Spain and the American continent once again, placing special emphasis on Mexico.
+At this time, sales of all their albums totaled more than 2 million copies in Mexico.
 Sales in the smaller Spanish market were half of that figure, but Hombres G had already become the best selling band of the decade.

 In September 1988, the group performed at the "Concierto de Conciertos" in Bogotá, Colombia.
 The show was a mega concert that spanned several days and featured a variety of artists.
 Among the performers were Miguel Mateos, Franco de Vita, Los Prisioneros, Timbiriche, José Feliciano, and Los Toreros Muertos.
 It was there that a radio announcer baptized Hombres G as the Latin Beatles.